 - Language Tables

-Although the major does not require an overseas experience, study abroad is an important component of an undergraduate education in Political Science.
-Students pursuing the degree have studied abroad in many places -- from Canberra, Australia to Seville, Spain.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Students pursuing Political Science have studied abroad in many places -- from Canberra, Australia to Seville, Spain.

 Becoming a member of a student group is a good way to make connections between your coursework and co-curricular activities.
 Both the Undergraduate Advisory Board (UGAB) and the Political Science Club are Political Science-affiliated organizations; majors are encouraged to join both of them.